How to Make a Fairy Garden House – Free Template

 Glue floral moss to the roof.

 Glue small stones onto the chimney.
-Work one side at a time and let the stones set up before going to the next side.
+Work one side at a time and let the glue set up before going to the next side.
 Let the roof dry overnight.

 Horizontal closeup photo of small pebble glued to the chimney.